San Jose scale

 • Badly infested twigs or branches should be pruned or burnt.

-• The most effective control is applying Tree Spray Oil (TSO) in winter (late February) when the pest is overwintering in the bark.
+• The most effective control is applying Tree Spray Oil (TSO) in winter when the pest is overwintering in the bark.
 TSO acts on insects by enveloping them with a thin film of oil, which disrupts their respiration and kills them by suffocation.

 Chemical management